-Net cumulative capital losses and non-capital losses for the Fund are as follows as of December 31, 2020:
+Net cumulative capital losses and non-capital losses for the Fund are as follows as of December 31, 2021:

-Net Non

-Capital Losses Capital Losses

-Principal Credit Fund 14,800 1,729
+Net Capital Losses Non Capital Losses Principal Credit Fund \$ 26,151 \$ -

 Net capital losses are available to be carried forward indefinitely and applied against future net realized capital gains.
 Non-capital losses may be carried forward up to 20 years to reduce future taxable income.
-The non-capital loss carryforward balance expires in 2039.